CatBackmanCasino/PP3ScaleGames/README.md

 [View the live project here](https://ms3-event-scheduler.herokuapp.com/)

-ScaleTrainer 1.0 BETA is a command line tool for learning and/or testing your knowledge of certain musical scales a.k.a. modes.
+ScaleTrainer 1.0 BETA is a command line learning tool for learning and/or testing your knowledge of musical scales a.k.a. modes.
-Perfect for musicians or anyone interested in music and theory.
+Perfect for musicians or anyone interested in music theory.

-The user can choose from a range of scales including major, minor, dorian and will be asked to enter the notes of the chosen scale in a random key.
+The tool includes a variety of scales for the user to learn more about and after choosing a scale the user can learn more about the scale, including the scale structure.
+This can then be used to figure out wich notes are included in the scale in any key.

 ScaleTrainer is the first of a range of games aimed to teach different parts of music theory.